nd1012/wan24-Crypto-BC/README.md

 For CRYSTALS-Kyber and CRYSTALS-Dilithium the AES parameters are being used.
 When using SPHINCS+, the Haraka F hashing parameters will be used.
 For FrodoKEM the AES parameters will be used.

+## Random data provider

+The `RandomDataProvider` is a `RandomDataGenerator` which provides added seed data to `OnSeed` attached event handlers.
+It uses the `VmpcRandomGenerator` of Bouncy Castle in combination with `RND` of `wan24-Crypto` to produce cryptographic secure random data.
+An instance may be set as `RND.Generator` singleton random data generator for all consumers (like key generators etc.).

+`RandomDataProvider` can be customized by extending the type.
+Pregnant methods are virtual and can be overridden.
+Since the type is a `HostedServiceBase`, it can be used in modern .NET app environment.
+And since it implements the `IRandomGenerator` interface of Bouncy Castle, it can be used as secure random data source for all Bouncy Castle algorithms also.

+By calling the `CreateFork(Async)` method, you can create an attached instance, which will consume the provided seeds automatically.

+**NOTE**: Don't forget to dispose an unused `RandomDataProvider` instance!